ngoc2012/Commun/Webserv/README.md

 * `\.`: Escapes the dot (.) character.
 In regular expressions, a dot is a special character that matches any character.
 By escaping it with a backslash, we specifically match a literal dot.
 * `cgi`: Matches the characters "cgi" literally.
 * `$`: Anchors the regex to the end of the URI.
 This ensures that the regex matches only if the URI ends with ".cgi."

+### Methods

+#### GET

+* Must contain no body
+According to the HTTP/1.1 specification (RFC 7231), a GET request is not expected to have a message body.
+The GET method is defined as a safe and idempotent method, and the use of a message body in a GET request is generally considered non-conforming.

+The HTTP/1.1 specification (RFC 7231, Section 4.3.1) states:

+    A payload within a GET request message has no defined semantics; sending a payload body on a GET request might cause some existing implementations to reject the request.